lf-energy/foundation/README.md

 Guide to these documents:

 * charter.md - legal charter for LF Energy (defines roles & groups, IP policy
-* project-charter-template.md - legal template for projects contributed to LF Energy (note: does not define project stage)
 * project-stages.md - defines project stages from Sandbox through Emeritus (based on LF template)